Open-Agriculture/AgIsoStack-plus-plus/README.md

 ## Compilation

 This library is compiled with CMake.
-Currently, I am only testing on Ubuntu 20.04, and the built in Socket CAN integration (if you choose to use it) only works on Linux.
+Currently, I am testing on Ubuntu 20.04 and RHEL 9, and the built in Socket CAN integration (if you choose to use it) only works on Linux.
 ```
 cmake -S . -B build
 cmake --build build